 Setting Up Your Vive Playspace

-To get the most out of your Vive VR headset, you need a dedicated physical space.
-The SteamVR “room-scale” tracking allows you to physically walk around, and the system helps you define a safe play area to avoid bumping into furniture.
+To maximize your Vive VR headset experience, a dedicated physical space is necessary.
+SteamVR’s “room-scale” tracking allows physical movement, and the system helps define a safe play area to prevent collisions.

 Frequently Asked Questions (FAQ)